12 Top-Rated Tourist Attractions in Sweden

 Hours: Limited winter service

 Djurgården park with its many wonderful amenities is a guaranteed draw for visitors and locals alike, particularly during the glorious Scandinavian summer months.
 Throughout are traditional cafés, restaurants, snack-bars, and even hotels.
 Canoe and bicycle hire are also available if you're feeling energetic.
-The newly-opened Abba the Museum can be found here along with the open-air museum and zoo, Skansen, and Gröna Lund amusement park.
+Abba the Museum can be found here along with the Gröna Lund amusement park and the open-air museum and zoo, Skansen.
 You can catch a ferry from Gamla Stan or Slussen or take a tram or bus from Norrmalmstorg.
 Alternatively, the park is a pleasant 15-minute walk from the city center.
-The Djurgården Visitors' Center has all the information you'll need.
+Stop by the Djurgården Visitors' Center for more information.

 Location: Djurgården, Stockholm